 You’ve developed a routine where you’re “Gigi’s mom” all day, until she goes to bed, and then you do your work.
 How do you find time for yourself?
 What is your relaxation ritual now?

 Well, I don’t really find a lot of time for myself right now, but that’s okay.
 I want to try and spend as much time with my daughter as possible, because I know there will come a time when she doesn’t have much time for me (that makes me tear up just thinking about it).
 I was never a skincare person, but a dear friend of mine, Susan Yara, launched a decently affordable skincare line called Naturium that’s available at Target, and I have been using her Vitamin C Super Serum Plus and Plant Ceramide Rich Moisture Cream religiously ever since.
 The five minutes that I take every night to wash my face and put on that serum and cream are like a mini retreat for me.
-That, and the few minutes I get to poop in solitude.
+That, and the few minutes I get to use the restroom in solitude.

 You foster dogs, in addition to caring for humans.
 You’ve had five dogs living with you at one time in a New York apartment, and seven at one time in Indiana.
 People always ask you, “How can you give them up?”
 And you always tell them…